timothywlee-zz/off-white-ecommerce-store/README.md

 # Features
 * User can view a list of all shoes
 * User can view details of all shoes
+* User can view multiple angles of all shoes
 * User can add shoes to their cart
 * User can delete shoes from their cart
-* User can add multiple quantities of shoes from cart
+* User can asee and change quantity of shoes from cart
 * User can get to the checkout page
-* User can enter their purchase information
+* User can enter information to purchase shoes
 * User can subscribe via email for future information updates
+* User can see a order confirmation after placing an order

-# Getting Started
+# Preview
 * in progress

+# Development
+## H2 System Requirements
+* Node.js 10 or higher
+* NPM 6 or higher
+* PostgreSQL 10 or higher

+## H2 Getting Started